arachne-framework/arachne-doc/doc/docs.rdf.md

 to the IRI prefix `urn:arachne:` within the scope of this Markdown file.

+### `link`

+Resolves an IRI (using any registered prefixes) and indicates that renderers should replace the processing instruction with a absolute/relative link to the documentation for the indicated subject.

 ### `ref`

-Resolves an IRI (using any registered prefixes) and replaces it with a `link` processing instruction, with a fully expanded formal IRI.
+Resolves an IRI (using any registered prefixes) and indicates that renderers should replace the processing instruction with the most appropriately formatted IRI, at rendering time (i.e, using whatever prefixes are defined at the time of rendering.)

-For example, given the prefix registration described above,

-&lt;?ref :a/doc ?&rt;

-will become

-&lt;?link urn:arachne:doc ?&rt;

-This allows namespace prefixes to be used when writing documentation.

 <?about :a/doc ?>